ashanTharuka/MobileAdvertiesmentSystem/README.md

    <img src="https://github.com/ashanTharuka/MobileAdvertiesmentSystem/blob/master/web/static/img/Capture1.PNG" width="900">

-   This application design for 3rd semester project of IJSE panadura.
+   This application designed for 3rd semester project of IJSE panadura.
    Using this application, Users can add their mobile shops,branches and mobile prices.

    **Technologies and Tools**